BioContainers/ci/bioconda-backup/README.md

 json files are created at container lookup step, and deleted on success.
 In case of job failure, json file will be present and ease replay. final solution is to delete **workdir**/bioconda|biocontainer and run without the --updated option to check for **all** containers (very long job....)

+If biocontainers_xxx.json has many lines, this can take long and block further CI in the meanwhile.
+Manual exec can be done on an extra VM:

+    nohup node index.js --backup --aws --conda --file /mnt/data/sync/biocontainers_1668381130944.json&

 ## example

 ### backup conda containers to registry AND aws